Persistent Stiefel-Whitney Classes of Tangent Bundles: Introduction

 \subsection{Outline of the Paper}

 The paper begins in Section~\ref{sec:background} with a brief introduction to vector bundle theory and persistence theory.
-In Section~\ref{sec:perssw}, we introduce persistent Stiefel–Whitney classes in two ways, prove their equivalence, and develop an algorithm to compute them using the Wu formula.
-In Section~\ref{sec:cech}, we prove the existence persistent Stiefel–Whitney classes with high probability.
-Section~\ref{sec:algorithm} presents a pipeline for finding persistent Stiefel–Whitney classes.
-In Section~\ref{sec:examples}, we present results from numerical experiments on structured datasets.
+In Section~\ref{sec:perssw}, we define the persistent Wu and Stiefel–Whitney classes of dimension $n$ and prove that they represent the Stiefel–Whitney classes of the tangent bundle when the filtration recovers a manifold, including in the presence of noise on which the Steenrod squares vanish.
+In Section~\ref{sec:cech}, we show that these classes exist with high probability for a sufficiently dense sample.
+Section~\ref{sec:algorithm} develops the algorithm and analyzes its complexity.
+In Section~\ref{sec:examples}, we present the computational examples.